magipamies/Qgis_plugin/README.md

 ![](icon/icon.png)

-BuscaRecursos is a QGis plugin to look for city amenities close to a defined facility.
+BuscaRecursos is a QGis plugin to look for city amenities near a defined facility.
 Given an circular area defined by a facility (center) and a maximum distance (radius), plugin generates a points layer over OpenStreetMap map with all the